shannonjryan/pyBLOSSUM/README.md

 ## Output
 Irrespective of how pyBLOSSUM is run, the output is the same, consisting of three files saved to the 'results' directory:
-1. A png-format ballistic limit plot with the filename 'plot_"<datetime>".png'
+1. A png-format ballistic limit plot with the filename 'plot_<identifier>".png'
-2. A csv-format datafile containing the data plotted in the ballistic limit curve with the filename 'blc_data_"<datetime>".csv'
+2. A csv-format datafile containing the data plotted in the ballistic limit curve with the filename 'blc_data_<identifier>.csv'
-3. A csv-format datafile containing the inputs used to generate the ballistic limit curve with the filename 'config_data_"<datetime>".csv'.
+3. A csv-format datafile containing the inputs used to generate the ballistic limit curve with the filename 'config_data_<identifier>.csv'.

-The "<datetime>" string is used to identify related plots, plot data, and configuration data files.
+The <identifier> is a date-time string is used to identify related plots, plot data, and configuration data files.

+## License
+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.